 See above for more information regarding what items are and are not allowed in your hand luggage.
 You are bound to have noticed the legislation passed in 2006 limiting the amount of liquids that you can bring with you onto a flight - most of us have had our sun cream or shampoo taken off of us at one point or another.

 However, if you plan in advance, you can actually bring lots of liquids with you in your hand luggage, as long as you keep them in separate containers, not above a certain total volume however, this may change, so it is best to check the Official Aena Website for precise information.

-Make sure that you put all of these liquids in a sealable, transparent bag.
-These are normally provided at the airport - but you should bring your own just incase.
+Make sure that you put these liquids in a sealable, transparent bag.
+These are normally provided at the airport - but you should bring your own just in case.
 If not you can purchase one from one of the luggage shops before entering customs provided the shops are open.

-Remember that all of the restrictions mentioned above regarding liquids only apply to your hand luggage - there are no restrictions on the liquids that you can place in your checked-in luggage.
+Remember that the restrictions mentioned above regarding liquids only apply to your hand luggage - there are no restrictions on the liquids that you can place in your checked-in luggage.

 Going through customs at Barcelona Airport is never a particularly intimidating experience.
 The most important thing to do is to plan ahead to make sure that you don't have anything with you that may be confiscated.
 The easiest thing to do is to pack everything that you think may cause a problem into your check-in luggage.
 If you are not checking in, it is best to travel light - you can borrow the shower gel and scissors off your friends when you arrive in Barcelona!